Tarandeep97/Housing-Price-Predictor/README.md

-# Housing Price Prediction
+# Housing Price Predictor
-Housing Price Prediction (Single Feature) using Linear Regression
+This project focuses on development of Housing Price Predictor using Linear Regression algorithm.
+The implementation of this project is done on Matlab, using Octave GNU 4.4.0.

 ### Visualization of Data